Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 Once, a wedding photo I was editing had the bride’s dress cut off.
 Normally, I’d spend hours fixing it in Photoshop.
 But with Firefly’s Generative Expand, it took seconds: the AI added the missing dress perfectly, matching the folds and lighting.
 Even the client thought it was real!

-Firefly's Generative Fill is a game-changer.
+Firefly’s Generative Fill is a game-changer.
 It effortlessly removes unwanted objects, replaces backgrounds, or adds new elements - all while keeping the original details sharp.
-For example, I fixed a messy product photo in minutes instead of reshooting it, and the result looked professional.
+For example, I fixed a messy product photo in minutes instead of reshooting it, and the result looked really professional.

 Comparing NightCafe vs Adobe Firely, it becomes clear that the first option works best for artistic exploration, not precision editing.
+When I tried removing an unwanted object from an AI-generated landscape, the lack of tools like Generative Fill forced me to recreate the entire image, which is a time-consuming job.

 Video Creation